fartg/rbxcat/README.md

 ```

 # tutorial
-Let's do something simple, like adding $1 to every player's money every second!
+Let's do something simple, like adding $1 to every player's money every second.

 First off, we're going to want every player to have money, right?
-Let's go ahead and edit our base variables to have a "money" variable!
+Let's go ahead and edit our base variables to have a "money" variable.

 Inside of `game.ServerStorage.rbxcat.Modules.Info.BaseVariables`, let's edit the following lines.